Projective Naturality in Heegaard Floer Homology: Heegaard Floer Homology as a Strong Heegaard Invariant

 Finally, we note that we may arrange for the spaces $\mathcal{M}^{h}(\phi)$ to be coherently oriented such that the total signed count of the ends of $\mathcal{M}^{h}(\psi)$ is given by

 Indeed, we have

-so for each homotopy class $\psi$ we may choose orientations on $\mathcal{M}_{\tau=0}(\psi)$ fitting together coherently, and obtain induced orientations on the spaces $\mathcal{M}^{h}(\psi)$ via the product structure in equation \eqref{Moduli2}.
+so for each homotopy class $\psi$ we may choose orientations on $\mathcal{M}_{\tau=0}(\psi)$ fitting together coherently, and obtain induced orientations on the spaces $\mathcal{M}^{h}(\psi)$ via the product structure in Equation \eqref{Moduli2}.
 Such an induced orientation will enjoy the property that the restrictions to the ends at $\tau =0$ and $\tau =1$ yield the counts $- \# \mathcal{M}_{\tau=0}(\psi)$ and $+ \# \mathcal{M}_{\tau=1}(\psi) $ respectively.
 We omit the technical details of this argument, and refer the interested reader to the proof of Lemma \ref{ParametrizedOrientation}, where an analogous argument dealing with holomorphic triangles is spelled out in detail.
 We have thus shown that a generic homotopy $h =(\phi_{t,\tau}, K_{s,t,\tau})$ between $(\phi_{t,0}, K_{s,t,0})$ and $(\phi_{t,1}, K_{s,t,1})$ induces a chain homotopy between $\Gamma_{(\phi_{t,0}, K_{s,t,0})}$ and $\pm \Gamma_{(\phi_{t,1}, K_{s,t,1})}$.

-Finally, we note that since the homotopy $h$ is constant in $\tau$ for $t=0$ and $t=1$, the chain homotopy $H^{h}$, defined with respect to the orientations on $\mathcal{M}^{h}(\phi)$ specified above, is a chain homotopy between the continuation maps defined with respect to the same coherent orientation systems on their domains, and the same coherent orientation systems on their targets.
-In particular, in the case of interest (i.e. equation \eqref{SufficientCondition}) we may choose orientations on $\mathcal{M}_{\tau =0} = \mathcal{M}^{d_{t}} $ so that $d_{J_{s},J_{s}'} \sim \Gamma_{d_{t}}$ (which we established is possible earlier), which together with the above remarks establishes equation \eqref{SufficientCondition}.
+Finally, we note that since the homotopy $h$ is constant in $\tau$ for $t=0$ and $t=1$, the chain homotopy $H^{h}$, defined with respect to the orientations on $\mathcal{M}^{h}(\phi)$ specified above, is a chain homotopy between the continuation maps $\Gamma_{(\phi_{t,0}, K_{s,t,0})}$ and $\Gamma_{(\phi_{t,1}, K_{s,t,1})}$, which both take the form: and are defined with respect to the same coherent orientation systems on their domains, and the same coherent orientation systems on their targets.
+In particular, in the case of interest (ie Equation \eqref{SufficientCondition}) we may choose orientations on $\mathcal{M}_{\tau =0} = \mathcal{M}^{d_{t}} $ so that $d_{J_{s},J_{s}'} \sim \Gamma_{d_{t}}$ (which we established is possible earlier), which together with the above remarks establishes Equation \eqref{SufficientCondition}.
 This completes the proof of the theorem. \qedhere

 \end{proof}

 Finally, we relegate the proof of axiom 4, simple handleswap invariance, to Section \ref{Moduli} below.
 Given a simple handleswap in $\mathcal{G}_{\text{man}}$,

 we will show that the composition of the induced maps in the category of transitive systems in the projectivized homotopy category yields the identity.
 We recall from Definition \ref{SimpleHandleswap} that here $H_{i} = (\Sigma \# \Sigma_{0}, \balpha_{i}, \bbeta_{i})$ are isotopy diagrams, $e$ is a strong $\balpha$-equivalence, $f$ is a strong $\bbeta$-equivalence, and $g$ is a diffeomorphism of isotopy diagrams.